weaves82/serverless-functions-api/README.md

+# Serverless Functions

+This exercise was to use a serverless function to create a new single api from 2 separate apis.
+Utilised Netlify Functions to manage the serverless API.
+Checkout what Ron ~~Swan~~Dogson has to say here https://gallant-roentgen-88f13a.netlify.app/

+Demo site was just quickly built with React.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).